JishizhanChen/FEM-codes/README.md

-# FEM-codes
+# Finite element moddelling (FEM) material property optimisation codes

+These codes allows you to determine the optimal combination of Elastic modulus and Poisson Ratio in your FEM using digital volume correlation (DVC) data.

-Run the main file FEMOptimisation.m for FEM optimisation pipeline, and it will run the rest functions.
+Run the main code FEMOptimisation.m for executing FEM optimisation pipeline, and it will run the rest functions.

 Replace with all file paths with yours before running.